-An estimated one out of every 10 Europeans is conceived in an Ikea bed.
+Stats indicate an estimated one out of every 10 Europeans is conceived in an IKEA bed.

-11. Ikea has sold more than 11.6 billion Swedish meatballs in the UK alone
+12. More than 11.6 billion Swedish meatballs are sold in the UK alone

 The Ikea group has operations in 42 countries worldwide.
 In 2014, they had 716 million store visits, 1.5 billion visits to Ikea.com and 46 million app visits.